 How can I adjust this recipe to my dietary requirements?

 This recipe is vegetarian, as well as gluten-free, and nut-free.
 If you would like to make this recipe egg-free (and therefore vegan) simply swap the ghee with vegan cooking oil of your choice and omit the eggs and cheese.
-Instead of scrambled eggs, you can add a tofu scramble.
-I have linked you to a recipe in case you would like to do that.
+Instead of scrambled eggs, you can add my Five Minute Vegan Egg Scramble.

 And there you have it for this week 🤗.
 I hope you are enjoying this insanely delicious recipe and get a chance to perhaps try something new for breakfast.
 Let me know how you like the recipe – it sincerely fills me with so much joy seeing you create the recipes – so please leave a comment below or tag me in your creations over on Instagram under @life_and_lemons_foodblog and with the #lifeandlemonsfoodblog.